threefoldtech/web3gw/manual/src/server/server.md

 # Server

-The server is the main component of the web3 proxy.
+The server is the main component of the web3gw.
 It is responsible for the following:

-- Serving the web3 proxy API
+- Serving the web3gw API
 - Providing a websocket connection to the client

 ## Running the server